-The Ukraine police forces are notoriously corrupt - bribes are solicited by police on a day to day basis, and in many cases, officers are paid off by criminals to turn a blind eye to crime - minor or major.
+The Ukraine police forces are notoriously corrupt.
+Bribes are solicited by police on a daily basis, and in many cases, officers are paid off by criminals to turn a blind eye to crime.

-If you are in the Ukraine and encounter a police officer and it is understood you are foreign, chances are you will be questioned for some reason and quite possibly charged with an offense.
+If you are in the Ukraine and encounter a police officer and it is understood you are foreign, chances are you will be questioned and quite possibly charged with an offense.
 Then, you'll probably get a solicitation for a bribe.
-It needs to be said that bribery is illegal, but in reality, it is extremely improbable that you will be charged with bribing a police officer – even though you weren't the one to offer it in the first place.
+Bribery is illegal here, but it is extremely likely that you will be the one charged with bribing a police officer – even though you weren't the one to offer it in the first place.
 Bribes usually don't run up any more than around US $5, but sometimes it can be more.
 Avoid paying bribes to help end the bribery epidemic.

-Technically, this kind of intimidating activity is coercion, which is in itself illegal.
+Technically, this kind of intimidating activity is coercion, which is itself illegal.
 The problem is, who can you report the crime to?

-ATMs are becoming more prevalent in Ukraine, especially in major cities like Kiev.
-However, they are big targets for crooks - some who even go to the trouble to create their own fake ATMs!
+ATMs are prevalent in Ukraine, especially in major cities, such as Kiev.
+However, they are big targets for criminals, and some people have created fake ATMs.

-Not a joke - it was reported in Ukrainian media that a set of criminals had built a machine in the commercial centre of Kiev offering withdrawls with 'no commission', obviously looking to target travelers who would normally be none the wiser.
+A few years back, it was reported in Ukrainian media that a set of criminals built a machine in the commercial centre of Kiev offering withdrawls with 'no commission', obviously looking to target travelers who would normally be none the wiser.
 This scam is thankfully no longer a threat, as these fake ATMs have been removed.
 However, you should still look for ATMs that are attached to an official bank.